 The following is a graph of the salaries for placed developers with less than 1 year of experience for that particular language.
 Keep in mind that the overall experience as a software developer might exceed their experience with a particular language.

-Ruby and Python developers can earn between 15% to 45% more than developers with the same level of experience in .Net, C/C++ and Java.
+Ruby and Python developers can earn between 15% to 45% more than .Net, C/C++ and Java developers with the same level of experience.
 This might make you conclude that junior Ruby and Python developers simply get paid more - but the truth is a bit more nuanced.
 There are two factors contributing towards the discrepancy.

 1. Supply of Python and Ruby developers